Venryx/urza-gatherer-scripts/README.md

 1) Install [NodeJS](https://nodejs.org/en/download) if not already installed. (to check if it's installed: `node --version`)
 2) Clone/download this repo to disk. ("Code" button above, "Download ZIP", extract)
-3) Copy the file from "Preparation" step 6 to the repo's root folder, renaming it to `DelverExport.csv`.
+3) Copy the file from "Preparation" step 6 into the repo's `ImportFiles` folder.
 4) Open terminal in repo root, and run: `node DelverCSVToUrzaDB.js`
-5) If using Urza Gatherer on Android, copy the generated `UrzaImport.ugs` file to your Android device.
+5) If using Urza Gatherer on Android, copy the generated `OutputFiles/[date+time]_UrzaImport.ugs` file to your Android device.
-6) Go to Urza Gatherer -> Settings -> Merge from a file, press Merge, then select the `UrzaImport.ugs` file.
+6) Go to Urza Gatherer -> Settings -> Merge from a file, press Merge, then select the `[date+time]_UrzaImport.ugs` file.
 7) The contents should now be merged into your collection! (if a card already existed in your collection, the count will be incremented by the amount present in the file)